BondoS/react-listing/README.md

-This project is a demonstration of an E-commerce platform, represented by a Hotel rooms bookings portal. it is built with React-Redux, and it uses a local JSON-Server which exposes some endpoints to import the data.
+This project is a demonstration of an E-commerce platform, represented by a Hotel rooms bookings portal. it is built with React-Redux, and it uses a local JSON-Server which exposes some endpoints to import the data.<br />

+You can view this project hosted on [https://react-listing.vercel.app/](https://react-listing.vercel.app/)

 #### How to run the project